freemedom/adb-pull-sync/README.md

 # adb-pull-sync
-Add --sync to adb pull, pulling only newer files
+Because google's official adb pull was slow to support --sync, I found a big guy to modify the aosp adb source code.
+Add --sync option to adb pull, pulling only newer files.
+Compiled for windows.

 ```
  pull [-a] [-z ALGORITHM] [-Z] REMOTE...
 LOCAL